 Philip Samartzis’ recordings were paired with his on-site photography which examined the impact of global warming and mass tourism demonstrated through increasing anthropogenic activity, the contraction of the Great Aletsch Glacier, and erosion caused by the loss of permafrost which together are affecting the region’s fragile ecology.

-The composition is ninety minutes in duration - divided into fifteen specific movements - designed to be heard while walking through the natural landscape above Verbier between Ruinettes and Croix de Coeur.
+The sound composition is ninety minutes in duration - divided into fifteen specific movements - designed to be heard while walking through the natural landscape above Verbier between Ruinettes and Croix de Coeur.
+The full composition or each movement could be engaged with utlising QR codes presented on each billboard.